 - Opportunities For

-We have lots of pans in the fire and eye to future.
+We have lots of pans in the fire and an eye to future.
 We care about our communities and economic development is the heartbeat of our work.
 Speaking of work, we take ours seriously but we like to have fun while we get it done.
 We're honored to celebrate our 50th year of service to the region and look forward to 50 more!

 Regional planning commissions are a local resource for towns and, in a state without county governments, a link between municipal affairs and state government.